Power BI Best Practices

 Power BI allows you to give aliases to report objects.
 Avoid ambiguity for end users when naming columns and measures by using business-friendly names.
 Consider hiding unused columns to avoid confusing users.

 Enable “Personalize visuals” in report settings when sharing reports with users.
 This enables users to gain further insights through ad-hoc exploration.
 Combine this feature with personal bookmarks to enable self-service BI.

 Multiple scrolls on a single page lead to a negative user experience.
 Limit your page size to the standard report sizes when possible.
 Use the Bookmark and Selection pane to toggle the visibility of visuals if needed.

-Drillthrough buttons are more intuitive than right-click because they clearly signal actions and results to users.
-Use conditional formatting to ensure button text is context-driven, further enhancing the user experience.
+Drillthrough buttons are more intuitive than right-clicking because they clearly signal actions and results to users.
+Use conditional formatting to ensure button texts are context-driven, further improving the user experience.

 DAX Best Practice Guide